Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

 [free-threaded-compatibility](https://github.com/Quansight-Labs/free-threaded-compatibility)
 repository hosted on the Quansight-Labs GitHub org.

-We also launched a [community Discord](https://discord.gg/rqgHCDqdRr) to host discussions about supporting the free-threaded build.
+We also helped launch a [community Discord](https://discord.gg/rqgHCDqdRr) to host discussions about supporting the free-threaded build.
 Come join us if you're interested in helping out!